HereIsKevin/HereIsKevin/README.md

 I do many things, including:

-- Designing revolutionary MMO games with bare-metal Node.js for performance like dotzz.io (to be released soon) 🙂
+- Designing revolutionary MMO games with bare-metal Go (previously Node.js) for performance like dotzz.io (to be released soon) 🙂
 - Creating awesome JavaScript libraries with the latest technologies like [boreDOM](https://github.com/HereIsKevin/boreDOM) 😎
 - Designing simple yet intuitive apps in Python with PySide2 like [Weather](https://github.com/HereIsKevin/weather_app) 🌤
 - Developing interesting (but still boring) games in Python like [GeoBounce from Boredom Games](https://github.com/boredomgames/GeoBounce) 😂